quent-dev/ai_notes_transcript/README.md

 - `notes`: This table stores the notes with the following columns:
   - `id`: The unique identifier for the note.
   - `content`: The content of the note.
+  - `cost`: The cost of the transcription.
   - `created_at`: The timestamp when the note was created.

 ## To do

-- Add a column to the `notes` table to store the transcription cost.
+- [X] Add a column to the `notes` table to store the transcription cost.
+- [X] Add option to view past notes.
-- Add option to export notes to a file.
+- [ ] Add option to export notes to a file.
-- Work on the UI
+- [ ] Work on the UI
-- Review the recording process to make it more user-friendly
+- [ ] Review the recording process to make it more user-friendly